Speaker profile last updated by AAE Talent Team on 06/21/2024.

 In the US, healthcare consumers (okay: Patients!) are being required to pay out of pocket for an increasing percentage of their medical care.
 But does this “skin in the game” promote savvy decision making?
 In this talk, I explore the challenges clinicians and patients face trying to factor the cost of care into medical decisions.

 Peter Ubel is a keynote speaker and industry expert who speaks on a wide range of topics such as Of Two Minds: Emotion and Reason in Health Care Decision Making, Illness, disability and emotional resilience: lessons about life from the science of happiness, Free to be Obese: Market Forces and Consumer Appetites, Critical Decisions: How You and Your Doctor can Make the Right Medical Choices Together and Money Talk: Discussing Health Care Costs in the Doctor’s Office.
 The estimated speaking fee range to book Peter Ubel for your event is $30,000 - $50,000.
 Peter Ubel generally travels from Durham, NC, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Dan Ariely, Jonathan Metzl, Jayne Singer, Kenneth L. Davis and Dr. Carl Hart.
+Similar motivational celebrity speakers are Jonathan Metzl, Dr. Pauline Maki, Jayne Singer, Kenneth L. Davis and Dr. Carl Hart.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Peter Ubel for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.